-This study includes a randomized, double-blind treatment period and safety follow-up period.
+This study includes a randomized, double-blind, placebo-controlled period followed by an extension period.
 The blind will be maintained throughout the study with limited and controlled access to the randomization code.

 All subjects will be assigned a unique 'subject identification number' at the time of screening.
-On Day 1, after verification that all inclusion and no exclusion criteria have been met, the subjects will be stratified by facial IGA score at baseline (3 [moderate] versus 4 [severe]) and randomized in a 1:1:1 ratio to receive imsidolimab at one of two doses or placebo.
+On Day 1, after verification that all inclusion and no exclusion criteria have been met, the subjects will be randomized in a 1:1:1 ratio to receive imsidolimab at one of two doses or placebo.
 As subjects become eligible, they will be assigned unique randomization numbers, which will be used to assign the allocated treatment based on a randomization schedule.